 Heated seeds are stored at a dry place for 3-4 days.
 They naturally lose the inner edible part of makhana (kernel) from the outer hard shell.

 The seeds are again heated in the pan at 2900° C to 3400° C temperature.
 They are put in a single layer and continually stirred.
 In around 2 minutes, the seeds start popping.
 Then, after putting on the ground, using a wooden hammer processor, beats the seeds to separate and extract the kernel from the hard coating.

 The kernel or Makhana are rubbed against a bamboo basket for imparting whiteness and crispiness.

 Grading and Packaging

 Then, further grading of kernel or makhana occurs according to the sizes and packed into gunny bags for storing and transporting.

 Limitations of Traditional Cultivation

 Harvesting and processing of makhana is a tedious task and asks for extreme labor work.
 Due to the lack of proper technology, the processing is manual.
 While processing, the heating may cause skin burn.
-Whereas during harvesting diver has to hold his breath and the mud enters into his eye or ears, causing skin problems.
+Whereas during harvesting, the diver has to hold his breath, and the mud enters into his eye or ears, causing skin problems.